LastAncientOne/AMD-vs-NVDA/README.md

-# Master of Analyst Program
+# AMD vs NVDA

-### Description: Master of Analyst program could is a graduate-level program that focuses on training individuals in various aspects of data analysis, business analysis, financial analysis, or other analytical fields.
-These programs typically equip students with the skills and knowledge needed to collect, analyze, and interpret data to make informed decisions in their respective fields.
+### Description: Utilizing the insights and methodologies acquired through the Master of Analyst Program (MAP) to conduct a thorough analysis of stocks.
+The MAP is a postgraduate program designed to hone individuals' expertise in an array of domains, such as data analysis, business analysis, financial analysis, and various other analytical disciplines.
+These programs generally impart students with the requisite proficiency and knowledge essential for gathering, scrutinizing, and elucidating data to facilitate well-informed decision-making within their respective fields.

 # Prerequistes
 Excel 2016